dirceu/dirceu.info/_posts/2009-04-13-im-a-mac-again.markdown

 If you need to buy some tool (be it hardware or software), buy the best tool your money can buy.
 Some programmers hesitate to spend some money on a good chair, on a good editor or on a good computer (like me, before all this) but damn, we spend 8-12 hours a day using these things!
 Every single thing that can save you time or give you more comfort is worth it.

 I have a profile on <a title="i use this os software: dirceu" href="http://osx.iusethis.com/user/dirceu">iUseThis</a> that shows the apps that I have on my Mac.
-If you have any recomendations please leave a comment!
+If you have any recomendations please leave a comment!<script type='text/javascript'>disqus_url='http://dirceu.info/blog/im-a-mac-again';</script>